FAIR-BioRS/Guidelines/README.md

 # FAIR Biomedical Research Software (FAIR-BioRS) guidelines

+## About
-This repository is meant to maintain the FAIR Biomedical Research Software (FAIR-BioRS) guidelines and its different version as well as collect community feedback through the GitHub issues.
+This repository is meant to maintain the FAIR Biomedical Research Software (FAIR-BioRS) guidelines and its different versions as well as collect community feedback through the GitHub issues.
 Each version of the guidelines are stored in a dedicated folder under the `versions` folder.
 They are also accessible through the table included below.
 Changes between the different versions are tracked in the `CHANGELOG` file.
+See the FAIR-BioRS Hub repository(https://github.com/fairdataihub/FAIR-BioRS-Hub) for more details about the (FAIR-BioRS) guidelines.

 <table>
 <thead>